aksommerville/fullmoon4/README.md

 - [ ] Metal
 - [x] editor:ImageAllUi: Show names.
 - [ ] Can I make rubber trees that you can squeeze between them by pushing?
-- [ ] Westward blowback seems slower than eastward, or is that my imagination?
+- [x] Westward blowback seems slower than eastward, or is that my imagination? ...imagination
 - [ ] minsyn drums too loud
 - [ ] pushblock: Don't make a sound if we can tell we won't be moving.
 - [ ] wildflower: Option to flip horizontally